What an experience.

 There Were Aspects of the Walk That I Struggled With

-Over the past couple of years — ever since I stopped travelling full-time and found a base — I’ve learned how to perfectly control my anxiety disorder.
-It doesn’t exist when I’m at home.
-I have no panic attacks, I don’t feel anxious, and life is good.
+Over the past couple of years — ever since I stopped travelling full-time and found a base — I’ve learned how to perfectly control my mental health.

-It’s through a series of strict measures and control that I’m able to find this mental freedom.
+It’s through a series of strict measures and control that I’m able to find this freedom.

-In particular, there are two main things I need in order to live an anxiety-free life: at least seven hours of sleep a night and a paleo diet.
+In particular, there are two main things I need in order to live a calm and stress-free life: at least seven hours of sleep a night and a paleo-based diet.

 Unfortunately, both of these are impossible to obtain on the Camino.